darrylnoakes/ModbusRTUServer/README.md

-# DynamicModbusRTUServerClass <!-- omit in toc -->
+# ModbusRTUServerClass <!-- omit in toc -->

-Based on ArduinoModbus, this library provides a stripped down and optimized Modbus library that provides more functionality with a smaller compiled code size than ArduinoModbus.
+Based on `ArduinoModbus`, this library provides a stripped down and optimized Modbus server library that provides more functionality with a smaller compiled code size.

 #### Table of Contents  <!-- omit in toc -->